iterative/dvc.org/static/docs/tutorial/reproducibility.md

 ## Checkout code and data files

-The previous experiment was done in the feature extraction step and provided no improvements.
+The previous experiment was done in the 'featurization' stage and provided no improvements.
 This might be caused by not having perfect model hyperparameters.
 Let’s try to improve the model by changing the hyperparameters.